What are direct payments?

 They may be used to pay for services to meet your social care needs, except for permanent residential care.
-This could be employing a carer, using an agency or purchasing a service, as long as it is not provided by the council.
+This could be employing a carer, using an agency or purchasing a service (eg attending a resource centre), as long as it is not provided by the council.

 How to get a direct payment

 - If you already receive services paid for by the council, you need to inform them that you wish to transfer to direct payments

 - If you don't receive any service, you will need to speak to Camden council's Information and Access team on 020 7974 4000 and request an assessment

 Direct payments must be kept separate to your personal money.
 We can assist you to set up a ‘Pre-Paid Card Account’.
 Camden council will load the money for your care onto this card and you will be able to make payments to your personal assistant/s or services on-line or by telephone.
 If you do not wish to or are not able to manage the money yourself, it can be paid to a third party (suitable person) on your behalf.
 This can be a family member, such as a spouse or child or it could be a friend.
 The council must agree that he/she is a suitable person to receive your direct payment for you.
 The card can then be in the suitable person’s name.